schoeberl/chisel-lab/lab2/README.md

-# Lab Session 2
+# Lab 2: Combinational Circuits in Chisel

-## Combinational Circuits in Chisel
+The lab session will show you how to describe combinational circuits with Chisel.
+You get modules, where you need to add the description of combinational circuits.
+You will run unit tests to test your circuit.

-The lab session will show you...
+Optional you can also synthesize your circuit for an FPGA and test it with the FPGA board.

-After the lab you will have a good overview of the tools used to edit and compile a hardware design coded in Chisel.
+Having the tests before the implementation is called test driven development and common in software development, but is also good practice in hardware design.
+This time the tests are given, in a later lab session you will write the tests.

-You will be able to synthesize this design and configure the FPGA board.
+After the lab you will know how to use the few constructs to describe common combinational building blocks, such as mulitplexer, encoder, decoder, in Chisel.

 We assume that you have downloaded the complete lab material from GitHub and it is placed in folder ```chisel-lab```.

-### Background Reading
+## Background Reading

  * This lab is loosely based on Chapter 2 of
 *[Digital Design with Chisel](http://www.imm.dtu.dk/~masca/chisel-book.html)*

-### Compiling and Testing of Combinational Circuits
+## Compiling and Testing of Combinational Circuits

 Today's lab topic is to describe selected combinational building blocks in Chisel.
 We provide the testing code for your circuits.
 You have completed all exercises